 Step 1: Initiation of Background Check Order

-Employers initiate background checks after job offer acceptance.
+Employers typically initiate background checks after a job offer is accepted.

 Step 2: Collection of Candidate Information